 Additional laboratory or library studies correlated with biology courses.
-Repeatable for credit under different subtitles.

 BIOL 396 .5 W Science Seminar

 (See also CHEM 396, ENVR 396)

 Discussions of career options for scientists and skills needed for obtaining a job or success at the next level of education.
 Topics of scientific interest presented by guest lecturers.
 Graded S/F.